YashSinha1996/J.A.C.S/README.md

 *Supports:* C,C++,Java,Python 2.x

 *Notes:*
--The input generator and correct answer can be in any of the supported lnguages -For regex input exrex is a must
+- The input generator and correct answer can be in any of the supported lnguages
+- For regex input exrex is a must
--Default timeout incase of infinite loops is 5 sec (Can be changed.
-See optional argument -tm) -In case of regex input, number of test cases defaults to 100. (changable.
-See -ntl,-tl) -WARNING Will check all ALL FILES if -ckf is not given (See optional argument -ckf)
+- Default timeout incase of infinite loops is 5 sec (Can be changed.
+See optional argument -tm)
+- In case of regex input, number of test cases defaults to 100. (changable.
+See -ntl,-tl)
+- WARNING Will check all ALL FILES if -ckf is not given (See optional argument -ckf)

 ##Documentation:
 #Required arguments: